Laryngeal Cancer: The Basics

 • Chest x-ray.

-These tests are important but a biopsy is the only way to know for sure if you have cancer.
+These tests are important but a biopsy is the only way to know for sure if you have laryngeal cancer.
 A biopsy:

 • Looks at a piece of the larynx for cancer cells.